 James T. Brett is the president and CEO of The New England Council

-There is a significant economic benefit of maintaining current qualified dividend and capital gains tax rates as both have a profound impact on investment behavior.
+There is a significant economic benefit in maintaining current qualified dividend and capital gains tax rates, as both have a profound impact on investment behavior.
 Favorable tax rates encourage investment in companies that in turn grow, create jobs and drive economic expansion.
 Increasing those taxes could drive investors to the sidelines again, when they are just beginning to cautiously return to the market.
-Allowing tax rates to spike at the end of this year would severely hinder economic improvements so painfully gained in the last 18 months.
+Allowing tax rates to spike at the end of this year would severely hinder the economic improvements so painfully gained in the last 18 months.
 Of course, continuity and predictability in tax treatment helps facilitate economic growth regardless of the state of the economy.
 But to change tax treatment just at the point when the economic recovery has begun to take root simply does not make sense.

 To exacerbate the problem posed by the expiring dividend and capital gains tax rates, if no congressional action is taken, dividends would be taxed at a substantially higher tax rate than capital gains, in effect penalizing companies that pay qualified dividends to shareholders.
 Currently, investors pay the same tax rate for income derived from long-term capital gains and qualified dividends.
 Parity between the two rates ensures that companies are making the best business decisions about whether to retain profits or pay out dividends, rather than making these decisions based on tax considerations.
 In addition to extending the current tax rates, Congress should enact legislation to continue this equity in tax treatment between capital gains and dividends.
-Doing so would not only encourage good business practices, but would also encourage investors of all types to invest in our economic recovery going forward.

 Recently from the Blog